EllieDunstone/dbs_for_nanoseq/README.md

 ## Acknowledgments

- Iñigo Martincorena and Andrew Lawson are acknowledged for their contributions to the code used in these scripts.
+ Iñigo Martincorena and Andrew Lawson are thanked for their contributions to the code used in these scripts.
 Thank you to Federico Abascal for his help with implementing the correction of DBS counts according to dinucleotide frequency in the observed data, and writing of the original SBS code for NanoSeq that some of this code is based on.